Xon/XenForo-MysqlReplication/README.md

 ## Master-Slave
 The foundation for establishing multiple connections and switching from the slave to the master when rewrited on a write.

+A Slave connection is wrapped in a read-only transaction to guard against unexpected writes.

 ### Config:
 - ```$config['db']['adapter'] = 'Masterslave';```